masscollaborationlabs/unix_shell_library/README.md

-# Hello World Script
+# UNIX Shell Library

-This repository contains a simple "Hello, World!"
-Bash script.
+This repository contains a set of UNIX shell scripts.

 ## Usage